Thoughts About Machine Learning

 Brief Biography

-Dr. Schmidhuber earned his Ph.D. in Computer Science from the Technical University of Munich (TUM), Germany, in 1991.
-He is a co-founder and chief scientist of NNAISENSE and has authored over 350 peer-reviewed papers.
-He is a recognized keynote speaker and adviser on AI strategies to various governments.
+Schmidhuber earned his doctorate in Computer Science from the Technical University of Munich (TUM), Germany, in 1991.
+He has co-founded various Swiss AI companies and authored over 400 peer-reviewed papers.
+He is a frequent keynote speaker and adviser on AI strategies to multiple governments.

-At KAUST, Professor Schmidhuber collaborates on AI research projects, contributes to developing AI-related educational programs, and engages with public and private sector organizations in Saudi Arabia and globally.
+At KAUST, Schmidhuber leads various AI research projects, contributes to the development of AI-related educational programs, and engages with public and private sector organizations in Saudi Arabia and globally.